sachinym/Github-Advanced-Security/Module4-CodeScanning.md

     ![Picture1](./images/clonerepo4.png)

-1. If you get the pop-up, The site is trying to open the Visual Studio Code then click on **Open**.
+1. The site is trying to open the Visual Studio Code then click on **Open**.
 It will navigate back to the Visual Studio.

     ![Picture1](./images/clonerepo5.png)